hypatia-software-org/hypatia-engine/CONTRIBUTING.md

     change in a pull request.
 The convention for showing approval for a commit is giving your thumbs-up :+1:, hopefully with a comment.
   * Complete repository review is required to merge back to `master`, this means a pull request requiring the approval and input of (hopefully) all contributors.
+Also, changes must first be tested in all supported platforms.

 ## Git